plating, anodizing, & finishing Q&As since 1989

 - the hoods can be tall enough to capture the fumes pushed across the tank (as I recall, 20% of the exhausted width).

-If you cannot apply push-air, dimensions start becoming critical, and spans greater than 36" are a problem even with lip-type exhaust hoods on both sides of the tank (it is easy to blow out a candle, but almost impossible to do it by inhaling because pushed air has momentum & direction, but air comes in from every direction to fill a vacuum).
+If you cannot apply push-air though, dimensions start becoming critical and spans greater than 36" are a problem even with lip-type exhaust hoods on both sides of the tank (reason: it's easy to blow out a candle, but almost impossible to extinguish one by inhaling; pushed air has momentum & direction so you can send it where you want, but when you have only suction, air will rush in from every direction not just from where you'd like it to come).

 Regards,